General Terms of ZIPZERO’s Partnerships Agreement

 Data Protection Laws: all applicable data protection and privacy legislation in force from time to time in the UK including the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (UK GDPR); the Data Protection Act 2018 (and regulations made thereunder) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended and the guidance and codes of practice issued by the Information Commissioner or other relevant regulatory authority and applicable to a party.

-Appendices: Appendix A “Detailed scope of Services”, Appendix B “Form of a Generated Sales Report” and Appendix C “Commission Details”, all constituting an integral part of the Contract.
+Appendices: Appendix A “Detailed scope of Services”, Appendix B “Form of a Generated Sales Report” and Appendix C “Commission Exclusions”, all constituting an integral part of the Contract.

 General Conditions: these terms and conditions as amended from time to time.